 Step Four: Arbitration.
 If a satisfactory settlement is not reached at the prior step, or the step was skipped, either of the signatory parties to this Agreement may submit the grievance to binding arbitration.
 Such submittal must be made within thirty (30) calendar days following the written notice that the employer does not agree to Step Three (3) Mediation or the conclusion of the prior step.
-The Employer and the Union shall attempt to agree upon a mutually satisfactory arbitrator.
-If the parties are unable to agree on a mutually satisfactory arbitrator within ten(10) calendar days after written request to arbitrate, either party may request the Federal Mediation and Conciliation Services (FMCS) To submit a panel of seven (7) names from which the arbitrator shall be chosen by each party alternately striking names.
+The Employer and the Union shall attempt to agree upon a mutually satisfactory arbitrator within ten(10) calendar days after written request to arbitrate, either party may request the Federal Mediation and Conciliation Services (FMCS) To submit a panel of seven (7) names from which the arbitrator shall be chosen by each party alternately striking names.